omyllymaki/PySimpleGraph/README.md

 Bare bones implementation of computation (directed, acyclic) graph for Python.

-User provides graph structure (nodes) and input data for graph.
-Graph executes every node in graph and returns output of every node as the result.
+User provides a graph structure (nodes) and input data for graph.
+The graph executes every node in the graph and returns output of every node as the result.
+The library supports multiple outputs.

 # Requirements